This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 Click the Publish button to make the post live …

-You can also edit the time when your post gets published by clicking the Edit link above the “Publish” button and specifying the date and time to publish your post …
+You can also edit the time when your post gets published by clicking the Edit link next to the “Publish immediately” section and specifying the date and time to publish the post …

-To learn how to schedule your posts in WordPress for publishing later, see this tutorial:
+To learn how to schedule WP blog posts, see this tutorial:

 To learn more about using WordPress post formats, go here:

-When you assign your posts to categories, visitors can then search specific categories to see all posts belonging to that particular topic.
+By assigning your posts to a category, your site visitors can then search through specific categories to see all posts published under that category.

-To add new post categories when you create a new post, click the + Add New Category link …
+To add new categories as you are entering a new post, click the + Add New Category link in this section …

-You can also manage categories by selecting Posts > Categories in your dashboard menu …
+You can manage categories by selecting Posts > Categories from the dashboard menu …

 To learn more about using WordPress post categories, go here: